The Medical Device Regulation (EU) 2017/745 was published in the Official Journal of the European Union on 5 May 2017.

 Introduction to the MD Regulation

-The current EU regulatory framework for Medical Devices consists of the MD Directive (MDD) 93/42/EEC and Active Implantable (AIMD) Medical Devices Directive 90/385/EEC.
+The previous EU regulatory framework for Medical Devices consists of the MD Directive (MDD) 93/42/EEC and Active Implantable (AIMD) Medical Devices Directive 90/385/EEC.

-The proposed revision will combine the two directives (MDD & AIMD) and shall be introduced as a Regulation instead of a Directive.
+The revision combines the two directives (MDD & AIMD) and was introduced as a Regulation instead of a Directive.
 A Regulation was chosen as it imposes clear and detailed rules which do not give room for divergent transposition by member states, and ensures legal requirements are implemented at the same time throughout the Union.

-With the revision being introduced as a Regulation, the European Commission has three key objectives:
+With the revision being introduced as a Regulation, the European Commission has changed the requirements with the anticipation of achieving three key objectives:

 - “to give patients, consumers and healthcare professionals confidence in the devices they might use every day”